JWST ETC Point Spread Functions

 The PSFs are generated to relatively small sizes—the largest are the MIRI 4QPM PSFs (used in MIRI coronagraphic imaging), which cover 8.91" on a side; the smallest are NIRCam SW imaging PSFs that are only 1.59" on a side.
 Nevertheless, the PSFs cover more than 92% of the total flux (excepting MIRI imaging, minimum 78%).

-ETC version 3.0 uses WebbPSF version 1.1.0, WebbPSF Data version 1.1.0, and POPPY version 1.0.3 to construct the PSF library for all science instruments (MIRI, NIRCam, NIRISS, and NIRSpec).
-With the exception of 2 new NIRCam PSFs added to support the F150W2 filter, the PSF library is unchanged from ETC 2.0.
+ETC version 4.0 uses WebbPSF version 1.3.0, WebbPSF Data version 1.3.0, and POPPY version 1.1.1 to construct the PSF library for all science instruments (MIRI, NIRCam, NIRISS, and NIRSpec).

 How the library is used